Founder and CEO

 Svetha is the Founder & CEO of New Incentives, an organization she started in 2011 after doing research at the Center for Effective Global Action with faculty who conducted evaluations of leading conditional cash transfer programs (CCTs).
 She built New Incentives to introduce the nonprofit sector to CCTs because they are among the most well studied evidence-based development tools in the world.
 Having a background in impact evaluation and field research, Svetha understands how to bring policymakers, development researchers, and NGO partners together to create what New Incentives calls next-generation CCT programming.
 Svetha was a 2011 Changemaker, highlighted by the Clinton Global Initiative in 2012, was named a Forbes ’30 Under 30′ Social Entrepreneur in 2012, and was winner of the Women Deliver Social Enterprise Challenge in 2013.

-Patrick is a Policy Advisor on international development cooperation.
+Patrick is the Co-Founder and Chief Strategy Officer at New Incentives.
+Before joining New Incentives, he was a Policy Advisor on international development cooperation.
 Previously, he worked for the United Nations in New York, contributing to the organization’s peace initiatives around the globe through strategic political analysis and communications.
 Prior to New Incentives, Patrick launched a fundraising campaign in Switzerland to vaccinate children in developing countries.
 Partnering with the country’s largest vaccination centers, the campaign allowed people to give a shot when they got a shot.
 Patrick holds a Masters in Political Science and Communications.

 Richard Akresh, Ph.D.